 As you enter the gates, there is a courtesy buggy that will transport you from the main gate of the park to the start of the walking trail.

-The trail is very easy to navigate and it will lead you through the abandoned complex of the magnificent Hindu ruins.
+The trail is very easy to navigate and it will lead you through the abandoned complex of magnificent Hindu ruins.
 There are a total of 71 temple structures that are impressively older than the Angkor Wat Temple in Cambodia.

 Courtesy buggy